Great addition to any scientific project

 cover what we use internally, it’s not a complete replacement).

 We have two kind of integers: IPK for local indices, and LPK for global indices.
-They can be specified independently at configure time, e.g.
+Their size can be specified at configure time, e.g.

 --with-ipk=4 --with-lpk=8